ampproject/amp-wp/readme.txt

 In both of these modes, you can select which templates should have AMP enabled.
 Choose a single template type like "Categories," a few templates, or your entire site.

-There's also a way for themes to set these modes by adding theme support of `'amp'`.
+There's also a way for themes to set these modes by [adding theme support](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support) for `'amp'`.
 Please see this document for more details.

 The themes Twenty Fifteen, Twenty Sixteen, and Twenty Seventeen support AMP.
 Simply select "Native" or "Paired" mode, and you can run your entire site as AMP without changing anything.